syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-### Creating a Hyperlink for Opening Files using type as Unc
+### Creating a Hyperlink to another cell using type as Workbook

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}